andresgutgon/katuma-web-app/README.md

     $ cd katuma_webApp
     $ npm install
+    $ bundle install

-Run grunt to see in localhost:8000 the code
+To see in the browser in localhost:8000, run this:

+    $ cd katuma_webApp
-    $ grunt watch
+    $ ./development.js

 ## Frameworks and tools that we are using: